 This treatable hair loss condition begins when sudden or severe stress is placed upon the body, and leads to an increase in the shedding of hair to give the impression of an overall “thinning”.
 In cases where Telogen Effluvium is prolonged, it is classified as Chronic Telogen Effluvium or Diffuse Hair Loss.
 This more severe form of the condition describes those cases that have lasted for six months or more.

-One way to minimise stress on the scalp and hair follicles during times of dieting is to ensure they continue to get the nutrients they need with a product like Hair Vitalics, which is a natural supplement designed to maintain and improve hair health.
-Though not recommended as an alternative to a balanced and healthy diet, it can help plug the gaps when certain hair-friendly vitamins and minerals have temporarily tumbled off the menu.
+One way to minimise stress on the scalp and hair follicles during times of dieting is to ensure they continue to get the nutrients they need with a food supplement.
+Belgravia’s specialists have developed Hair Vitalics supplements for healthy hair growth in Men’s and Women’s formulations.
+These have been designed to provide premium vitamins, minerals, amino acids and botanical extracts identified to be beneficial to the hair, in optimum doses.
+Though not recommended as an alternative to a balanced and healthy diet, this highly-targeted one-a-day tablet can be a great additional nutritional support.

 Scientists have recently claimed that the best way to lose weight is to avoid crash or fad dieting completely and to simply reduce the size of your portions.
 By rewinding the clocks 20 years to when portion sizes were smaller, they say, losing weight would be relatively easy – and the stress on the body, scalp and hair would be minimised, too.